Zen204/accenture-tech-news-summarization-engine/README.md

 ## Acknowledgments

 This project was developed during an internship at Accenture.
-We thank our mentors and team members for their guidance and support throughout the development process.
+Thank you to my mentors and team members (**Janae Perez, Lillian Tran, Wanru Shao, and Phuong Nguyen**) for their guidance and support throughout the development process!